gkhnncl/wordle-score-bot/README.md

 ## Features

 - `/recap` - Get the leaderboards of the last two Wordle editions.
+- `/weekly` - Get the leaderboard of the past week (starting from yesterday).
 - Google Sheets integration (optional)
-- TODO: Weekly and monthly leaderboards
+- TODO: Monthly leaderboards

 ## Usage guide